YvesCoding/vuescroll/README.md

 * Originally created virutal scrollbar + sliding scrolling for both being suitable for PC and mobile!
 * Has multi modes and has ability to toggle them anytime, each modes has diffrernt features:
-* Ability to run in PC or mobile by choosing different modes:
   * `native` mode: Like thr native scrollbar, but can costumize styles of scrollbars, it is suitable for PC.
   * `slide` mode: Allow you slide by finger or mouse pointer, can slide out of bountry, it is suitable for mobile.
   * `pure-native` mode: Use native scrollbars， it is suitable for PC and the users who like native scrollbar.